kumarvshc/document-processor-app/README.md

 **Document Processor** is a distributed application designed to analyze text files by performing two key operations:

-- **Word Position Detection**: Identify the exact positions of words within the file.
+- **1. Word Position Detection**: Identify the exact positions of words within the file.
-- **Pattern Matching**: Search for and match regular expression patterns in the file content.
+- **2. Pattern Matching**: Search for and match regular expression patterns in the file content.

-The application reads files from a specified folder path and processes them sequentially, ensuring accurate and efficient text analysis.

-Azure App Service Api Swagger Url: `https://doc-processor-api.azurewebsites.net/swagger/index.html`
+ - **Azure App Service (API)**
+  Hosts the main API that orchestrates the entire processing flow.

+- **Azure Functions**
+  Implements specialized tasks such as word position detection and pattern matching for scalability and performance.

+When you submit a request via the API’s Swagger UI or execute the console app to read the file from specified folder path to process them sequently the entire processing is executed in a single operation.

+**API Documentation**

+Access the Swagger UI for the hosted API here:  `https://doc-processor-api.azurewebsites.net/swagger/index.htm`

 ---